tquintal/job-listings-with-filtering/README.md

 ## Overview

 The goal of this challenge was to develop my front-end skills by implementing a provided web page design using HTML, CSS, and possibly JavaScript.
-I decided to approach this challenge using **NextJS, React, TailwindCSS, tRPC, Prisma, Typescript, and Planetscale** for a more dynamic approach with a small backend.
+I decided to approach this challenge using **NextJS, React, TailwindCSS, tRPC, Prisma, Typescript, and Railway** for a more dynamic approach with a small backend.

 ## Demo